m3db/m3/docs/operational_guide/etcd.md

 # etcd

-The M3 stack leverages M3 as a distributed key-value storage to:
+The M3 stack leverages `etcd` as a distributed key-value storage to:

 1. Update cluster configuration in realtime
 2. Manage placements for our distributed / sharded tiers like M3DB and M3Aggregator